GaloisInc/ivorylang-org/pages/ivory-concepts.md

 case; the programmer can expect compiled Ivory programs to perhaps use more memory, code, or time than functionally equivalent safe programs written in C.

-While this means Ivory may not be a good language for all applications, Within the domain of creating high assurance software, these trade-offs are what make Ivory ideal.
+While this means Ivory may not be a good language for all applications, within the domain of creating high-assurance software, these trade-offs are what make Ivory ideal.

 ## Differences from the C Language